ppone/docs/guides/subscription-billing.md

 Cancel a subscription is pretty easy.
 Simple go into the subscription and click on **More > Cancel Subscription**.

 ![Invoice Plan Modal Example 2](../img/invoice-subscription-cancel.png)

+##FAQs

+####What automated emails does Invoiced send for subscriptions?

+#####Sign up confirmation

+Confirmation that a customer has finished signing up for automatic billing

+#####New Invoice

+Sends any invoices generated from a subscription to your customer

+#####Cancellation

+Notification when a subscription is canceled

+####When do subscription invoices go out?

+Subscriptions are usually renewed within a minute of the next renewal date.